-Action # Title Description Total Funds Contributing Study SyncNearPod/FlocabularyClassroom libraries 4 BROAD COURSE OF STUDY Watts Learning Center Charter Middle School will provide all students with a broad course of study beyond core subjects that include the following: Personal Finance: Gr 6-7 Coding: Gr 6 Introduction to Business: Gr 7 Digital Arts/Cartooning Gr.
-7-8 Dance/sports Conditioning (Gr 6-8) \$198,383 Z 5 MAINTAINING SAFE & CLEAN SCHOOL FACILITIES Watts Learning Center Charter Middle School strives to provide all students and staff with a safe and clean school facility site and adhere to all state and local county health department guidelines in the prevention of COVID.
-Annually, Watts Learning Center Charter Middle School will complete the Facility Inspection Tool (FIT) report and address any issues/findings. \$465,202 Z 6 ADDRESSING SOCIAL-EMOTIONAL & BEHAVIORAL STUDENT NEEDS Our school is committed to providing and strengthening social-emotional supports through schoolwide implementation of SEL in combination with PBIS.
+Action # Title Description Total Funds Contributing 1.4 BROAD COURSE OF STUDY Watts Learning Center Charter Middle School will provide all students with a broad course of study beyond core subjects that include the following: Personal Finance: Gr 6-7 Coding: Gr 6 Introduction to Business: Gr 7 Digital Arts/Cartooning Gr.
+7-8 Dance/sports Conditioning (Gr 6-8) \$195,081.90 No 1.5 MAINTAINING SAFE & CLEAN SCHOOL FACILITIES Watts Learning Center Charter Middle School strives to provide all students and staff with a safe and clean school facility site and adhere to all state and local county health department guidelines in the prevention of COVID.
+Annually, Watts Learning Center Charter Middle School will complete the Facility Inspection Tool (FIT) report and address any issues/findings. \$450,202.06 No 1.6 ADDRESSING SOCIAL- EMOTIONAL & BEHAVIORAL STUDENT NEEDS Our school is committed to providing and strengthening social- emotional supports through school-wide implementation of SEL in combination with PBIS.
 An area of concern is the high chronic absenteeism rate of 38%.
-The Assistant Director will oversee PBIS implementation, address student behavioral issues/discipline, and provide tiered support.
-The Counselor and Dean of Culture will provide SEL \$363,407 Y tiered support.
+The Assistant Principal will oversee PBIS implementation, address student behavioral issues/discipline, and provide tiered support. \$362,046.11 Yes